MadhuVanthiSankarGanesh/irish_transport_ai/deploy/aws/README.md

 You can honestly describe this as:

-> A containerized multi-service AI mobility planner deployed on AWS EC2, with Streamlit for the UX, LangGraph + MCP for orchestration, OTP for transit routing, and GraphHopper for pedestrian routing.
+> A split, two-instance AWS deployment for an AI mobility planner, with Streamlit + MCP on the app tier and OTP + GraphHopper on a dedicated routing tier.